“Life in the Seven Kingdoms is never dull . . .” –Jen McConnel, School Library Journal

 If not, supporters or “backers” are not charged anything.
 The project creators have to start again.

-This rule is meant to protect “backers” from receiving poor quality creations and to protect creators from knocking themselves out to create something with too few resources.
+This set-up is meant to protect “backers” from receiving poor quality creations and to protect creators from knocking themselves out to create something with too few resources.

 The time limit isn’t hype, because it brings supporters together at one time.
 This means authors can order special editions of books, set up print runs to make a specialized project, or find out if readers are as excited about the book as the author is.